xpack-dev-tools/openocd-xpack/README-DEVELOP.md

 Windows); both start the Debug elf from the `f407-disc-blink-tutorial` project, described above.

-Note: VSC launchers not available yet.
+Note: VSC launchers are not available yet; see the QEMU similar launchers for an example.

 #### `HOME` vs `USERPROFILE`